scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 scalable visual tool.
-Therefore we have built CLAIMED, the visual **C**\ omponent **L**\ ibrary for **AI**, **M**\ achine Learning, **E**\ TL and **D**\ ata Science which runs on top of ElyraAI capable of pushing AI pipelines of any kind to Kubernetes.
+Therefore we have built CLAIMED, the visual **C**\ omponent **L**\ ibrary for **AI**, **M**\ achine Learning, **E**\ TL and **D**\ ata Science which runs on top of ElyraAI capable of pushing AI pipelines of any kind to Kubernetes [kubernetes]_.
 Any containerized application can become a component of the library.
 CLAIMED has been released [complib]_ under the Apache v2 open source license.
 In the following we introduce the open source components we are integrating in our